 Third degree burns usually damage all skin layers and have a charred/white appearance.
 Due to the extensive nerve damage to the skin, the burn may be painless.
 Such severe injuries require immediate medical attention.
 Don’t soak or try to remove garments stuck to the skin.
 You can apply a clean bandage to the area till you arrive at the hospital.

-Burns could also be caused by electricity or exposure to chemicals.
+Burns could also be due to electricity or exposure to chemicals.
 For the former, damage may be present in other areas of the body besides the skin surface.
 Due to this, one should seek medical help immediately.
-Chemical burns need to be washed using lots of water.
-Any clothing that has the chemical on it should be taken off.
+Wash chemical burns using lots of water.
+Remove any clothing that has the chemical on it.
 Don’t apply topical medication because it could react with the chemical agent that caused the burn.
 If you’re unsure of whether to seek medical help, contact your local poison center.

 For steam burns, first analyze the severity.
 Burns First aid treatment won’t be of any help if the injury is so intense that emergency treatment is needed.
 If the burn has open skin, is blistered or is larger than 3 inches in diameter, seek medical help.
 While severe burns are usually evident, there may be inconspicuous injuries such as respiratory damage due to inhalation.

-Other common burns are caused by cigarettes.
+Other common burns are due to cigarettes.
 For such, you can follow the burns first aid procedures used to treat first degree burns.
 This is because they are usually not severe.
-Oral painkillers can be taken 3 to 4 times a day to alleviate the pain.
+Provide oral painkillers 3 to 4 times a day to alleviate the pain.
 Burns first aid procedures should be carried out immediately they occur in order to reduce the chance of a scar developing and to prevent infection as well.